Shafeeqth/EduLearn-notification-srv/README.md

 ## Tech Stack

-The Notification Service is built using the following technologies:
+The Notification Service is built using the following tech stack:

 - **Programming Language**: Go (Golang)
 - **Message Broker**: Kafka (for asynchronous processing)